DarkMarksDoe/pokeapp/README.md

 # pokeapp

-A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project:
+Flutter Challenge for ZipDev

+Pokemon App!

+## How To Run

+This project is build in VSCode, but this project can be running in android studio.

+Running in VSCode

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)